 This organization serves Sacramento County residents, offering free legal advice on many legal problems confronted by those aged 60 or over.

 University of the Pacific McGeorge School of Law Elder Law Clinic

 Intake Line: (916) 340-6080.
-Clinic students provide legal advice and undertake representation of individuals 60 and older in the greater Sacramento area.
+Certified law students provide legal advice and undertake representation of individuals 60 and older in the greater Sacramento area.
 Priority cases include nursing home residents' rights, Medicare, SSI, health care access, housing, elder abuse, creditor/debtor disputes, powers of attorney, advance health care directives, and simple estate planning tools.

 IF YOU HAVE QUESTIONS ABOUT THIS GUIDE, OR IF YOU NEED HELP FINDING OR USING THE MATERIALS LISTED, DON'T HESITATE TO ASK A REFERENCE LIBRARIAN.